tzchuen/CPEN333-2021W2/Lab4/README.md

     """
     pass #to Implement

-def mergingWorker():
+def mergingWorker() -> None:
-    """ This function uses the two shared variables sortedSecondHalf and sortedSecondHalf, and merges
+    """ This function uses the two shared variables sortedFirstHalf and sortedSecondHalf, and merges
-        them into a single sorted list that is stored in shared variable sortedFullList.
+        them into a single sorted list that is stored in the shared variable sortedFullList.
     """
     pass #to Implement